 - Communicate the people side of marine conservation

 - Demonstrate resource value in 'real terms'

 - Understand your audience

-- Facilitate stakeholder involvement...
+- Facilitate stakeholder involvement.

-These are the main components of the social sciences, from demographics to non-use values, and hopefully, I've given you a sense of how this information can be useful to educators.
+I've now gone through the main components of the social sciences from demographics to non-use values, and hopefully given you a sense of how this information can be useful to educators.
 But if you take it all together, what is the real usefulness to your work?
-I'd like to highlight four ways I think it can be useful.
+I just wanted to highlight four ways I think it can be useful.

-The first, is giving you a way of thinking about and communicating to the public who the users are, so that when you're teaching about marine conservation, you can convey what's going on under the water as well as who the people are who are using the resources and depending on them and who are being affected by management decisions.
+The first, is hopefully giving you a way of thinking about and communicating to the public who the users are, so that when you're teaching about marine conservation, you can convey what's going on under the water as well as who the people are who are using the resources and depending on them and who are being affected by management decisions.